Okay, I get that Bill Gates is a smart guy and can provide some pretty astute advice.

 However, there’s one thing Gates omitted.
 It’s the one thing that stands in the way, and will continue to stand in the way, of looming environmental disaster as well as any other complex issue such as poverty or racism.

 It’s complicated because many still think of leadership as a title and it is instead far more about behaviour.
 Everyone needs to be a leader, with or without a title.
 It’s also clear there needs to be a new set of leadership competencies - often untaught – that will be needed if we are to ensure the shared, interdisciplinary, stakeholder-led, future-focused, and fluid networks that are needed for the transformative change Gates has articulated so well.
+The emerging Fourth Sector that some have identified as an approach that combines the best of the public sector (governments), private sector (for-profit) and social sector (non-profits) will also need to ensure this same future-focused leadership.

 So what kind of leadership has, and will continue, to make the world a better place?